Here's the low down on the most common squash injuries, treatments and recovery methods to get you back playing again.

 • Symptoms: Pain and stiffness in the Achilles tendon, especially in the morning or after activity.

 • Treatment: Rest and avoid activities that aggravate the pain.
-Ice, anti-inflammatory medication and gentle stretching exercises can help reduce symptoms.
+Ice and gentle stretching can reduce symptoms; use anti-inflammatory medication sparingly in the first day or two, as recent research suggests prolonged NSAID use may slow tendon healing.
 Physical therapy may be needed for more severe cases.

 Tennis Elbow (Lateral Epicondylitis)